niklele/gas-db/README.md

 build a DB of gasoline prices from the web

 ## Setup

-1. Install postgresql however you would like
-2. `bundle install`
-3. `rake dropbox:authorize` to authorize this single client
-4. set environment variables in .env
-    - `DATABASE_URL` postgres URL
-    - `DROPBOX_OAUTH_TOKEN` from step 3
+1. setup a Google Big Query project
+2. make a file called `.env` and define the following environment variables:
-    - `DROPBOX_OAUTH_SECRET` from step 3
+    - `BIGQUERY_PROJECT` from google cloud platform console
+    - `BIGQUERY_KEYFILE` path to JSON key for BigQuery Admin
+3. bundle install
-5. `rake setup` creates db tables
+4. `rake setup` to create tables on BigQuery

 ## Usage
 1. `rake scrape` to scrape for info
 2. `rake summary` for summary stats

 ## Cleanup
-`rake teardown` deletes all tables and data
+`rake delete` deletes all tables and data from BigQuery

+## Help
+`rake -T` lists available rake tasks

 ## License
 MIT License